sascanagl/DialogServer/README.md

 ```
 As shown above and set by default, this specifies the files are located in the root directory of the project and are named `key.pem' and 'cert.pem'.

-Of course, the files can be located and named as needed as long as they are reachable at runtime.
+The files can be located and named as needed--as long as they are reachable at runtime.

 ### Run the Server

-> * npm start  (confirm basic app runs)
+> * npm start
 or
 > * node server/server.js

 ### Connect with clients

 The default configuration runs a HTTPS server on PORT 3000